ofekatr/Yelp-Clone/README.md

 Uses hooks, Redux and JWT authentication.

+Server build in a clean & organized MVC architecture, and querries the database via stored procedures and functions.

 Users can find reviews and ratings for restaurants on the site.

 Once logged in, users can: